Azure/azure-powershell/README.md

 # ![AzureIcon] ![PowershellIcon] Microsoft Azure PowerShell

-This repository contains PowerShell cmdlets for developers and administrators to develop, deploy, and manage Microsoft Azure applications.
+This repository contains PowerShell cmdlets for developers and administrators to develop, deploy, and manage Microsoft Azure services.

 Try it out in Azure Cloud Shell!